scy-phy/minicps/docs/contributing.rst

 MiniCPS follows an object-oriented design pattern.
 It is using ``python2.x`` for compatibility reasons with ``mininet``.
-We are trying to lower the number of external dependencies, and eventually will move to ``python3.x``.
+We are trying to lower the number of external dependencies, and eventually move to ``python3.x``.

-* design drivers:
+* Design points:

   * separation of concerns (eg: public API vs private APi)
   * modularity (eg: different protocols and state backends)
   * testability (eg: unit tests and TDD)
   * performance (eg: real-time simulation)

-* security drivers:
+* Security points:

   * avoid unsafe programming languages
   * user input is untrusted and has to be validated (eg: prepared statements)
   * safe vs unsafe code separation
   * automated static analysis

-* core components:
+* Core components:

   * ``minicps`` module (should be in the ``PYTHONPATH``)
   * ``examples`` use cases (can be anywhere in the filesystem)